-The homebrewer comments that he felt the malt showed more in his 8% strong ale with a cocoa, earthy character, yet he used some roasted and crystal malt in the recipe, so I wonder if that was the source of much of the flavour.
+The homebrewer comments that he felt the malt showed more in his 8% strong ale with a cocoa, earthy character, yet he used some roasted and crystal malt in the recipe, so perhaps that was the source of the flavour.

-He does recognize a particular quality to Chevalier but states it is similar to floor-malted English malt, of which Maris Otter among others would be an example.
+He does recognize a particular quality to Chevalier but states it is similar to floor-malted English malt, of which Maris Otter is an example.

-These comments on Untappd are interesting on Govinda, an IPA recently brewed with Chevalier.
+These comments on Untappd are interesting for Govinda, an IPA recently brewed with Chevalier.
 Most seem to focus on the hop aspects although one refers to “sumptuous” malt.
-See also here from The Cheshire Brewhouse which issued the beer.
+See also here from The Cheshire Brewhouse, which issued the beer.

-The message I get is, the malt is distinctive in some beers under some circumstances, and at least in part shows traits of other floor-malts hitherto available.
+The message I get is, the malt is distinctive in some beers under some circumstances, but in part shows traits of other floor-malts.

-For his part, Beaven in 1936 hints at superior organoleptic qualities:
+For his part Beaven in 1936 hinted at superior organoleptic qualities:

 It is fairly certain that before 1886, 80 percent, (or more) of the barley grown in England was the progeny of one plant discovered growing in the garden of one Andrews, employed by the Rev. Dr. Chevalier, at Aspall Hall in Suffolk, in the year 1823.
 It is not on record that the reverend gentleman himself ever made a profit out of his barley.
 However that may be, no race of any species of any farm plant ever before, or since, spread so extensively as this.
 The barley was commonly well and truly called “Chevalier*—(vide Oxford English Dictionary); it went into all the best of the beer in England for about 100 years.
 It is my belief that the best samples of Chevalier barley grain (but perhaps not the general run of them) were as good malting and brewing material as any we have ever seen since—perhaps better from the point of view of the best brewers.
 Certainly these brewers thought so, and no one doubts that they knew what was best for their beer.

-But again, this is only in the best of the barley known as Chevalier, not the “general run”.
-There are so many imponderables that we can never know if someone’s brewing of Maris Otter, Plumage Archer, or Chevalier of 2018 is similar to what Beaven considered really good.
+But again, this is only in the best of the barley known as Chevalier, not the “general run” of British brewing then.
+The imponderables mean we can never know if someone’s brewing of Maris Otter, Plumage Archer, or Chevalier of 2018 is similar to what Beaven considered really good.

-All we can do is try, and we should.
+All we can do is try for authenticity on numerous levels, and we should.
 As I suggested yesterday, it’s the cultural exercise that is important: stimulating, creative, fun.
 And it offers potentially some interesting beer at the other end of the pipe, quite literally.

-Finally, it is useful to remember that what previous generations thought important to breeding and malting quality had relatively little to do with flavour.
-Consider this article from 2005 by Peter Brookes in Brewery History entitled Barley Breeding and Development in the U.K., an Historical Perspective, especially this extract:
+Finally, we should remember that what previous generations thought important to breeding and malting quality had relatively little to do with flavour.
+Consider this article in 2005 by Peter Brookes in Brewery History, entitled Barley Breeding and Development in the U.K., an Historical Perspective, especially this extract: